Aderemi554/Exercises/Exercises/README.md

 # submission
-A folder containing solved exercises ready for submission
+This folder contains solved exercises ready for submission